-I am very passionate about my job and my students; I spend numerous hours designing engaging lessons and have developed a meaningful and effective classroom management program to complement our studies.
+I am very passionate about my job and my students; I spend numerous hours designing engaging lessons and have developed a behavioral based classroom management program to complement our studies.
 I am also a big advocate for my students with special needs.
 For example, I designed the “Spin to Win” program to promote positive behaviors within the classroom by holding students accountable.
 The program also provides real-world application of money-management and employability skills so that my students can be successful in high school and beyond.
 I strongly believe that this program supplies my students with the necessary motivation to be successful in school and teach them the necessary math and job skills to be responsible and productive citizens in their post-secondary or vocational pursuits.

 In my Essential Math class, I have taken on the fun yet time-consuming task of implementing a positive behaviorally based program centered around my classroom expectations.
 Each student in my Special Education math class has an opportunity to earn various products throughout the year if he or she successfully meets four out of five CARDS (“We are home of the “Cardinals”) expectations each day.
 For example, C = Come to class prepared and ready to learn; A = Arrive on time; R = Respect Myself, Others and Property; D = Disconnect from technology (may use during teacher designated times); and S = Stay in your assigned space.